 Whether it’s due to drunk driving, speeding, or simply not paying attention, car accidents happen every day no matter the time of year.
 One of the most devastating types of motor vehicle accidents is a backover accident.
 Instances where a driver backs over something or someone are somewhat prevalent, happening nearly 50 times per week across the country.
-In order to help prevent others from harm, below we explain why these car accidents occur and the safety measures you can take to protect those around you.
+In order to help prevent others from harm, below our Houston car accident lawyers explain why these accidents occur and the safety measures you can take to protect those around you.

 What is a Backover Accident?

 A backover accident is a type of motor vehicle accident wherein a vehicle hits a pedestrian while it is backing up.
 These collisions frequently occur in driveways or parking lots and result in pedestrian victims suffering injury and/or death.
 Even worse, the majority of these tragedies can be prevented if drivers take appropriate precautions when driving their vehicles in reverse.

 Most backover accidents happen when the pedestrian is in a driver’s blind spot.
 The average blind spot is 15 to 25 feet behind a vehicle.
 Larger vehicles – such as an SUV, van, or truck – typically have larger blind spots due to their size.
 These larger and more cumbersome vehicles cause up to 60% of backover accidents.

 Young children and the elderly are most at risk of being hit in a backover accident.
 According to data collected by national nonprofit KidsAndCars.org, children under age five are at the highest risk for backover injury or death.
 When children are the victims, a parent or close relative is likely the one unknowingly backing over them—typically in a driveway.
 Other factors that contribute to backover accidents include: